 FM: That was probably the hardest, trying to come back and get back into it.
 Football has been very good to me; I’ve been able to create relationships with my O-Line brothers.
 That’s something that can never be taken away from me and of course the two national championships.

-Even though you made your name at right guard, you also saw some action
+Q: Even though you made your name at right guard, you also saw some action at center correct?

 FM: Yes, I played six or seven games last season at center.
 I like to make calls and I know the scheme very well.
 I saw it as something I could put on my resume and something that will make me more appealing to NFL scouts.

 Q: I know you got some rave reviews at pro day for your long snapping.
 How long have you been doing that?